strapi-mcp-server

 A Model Context Protocol server for interacting with Strapi CMS.
 This server enables AI assistants to interact with your Strapi instance through a standardized interface, supporting content types and REST API operations.

-⚠️ IMPORTANT DISCLAIMER: This software is provided as-is and should NOT be used in production environments without thorough testing and validation.
+⚠️ IMPORTANT DISCLAIMER: This software has been developed with the assistance of AI technology.
+It is provided as-is and should NOT be used in production environments without thorough testing and validation.
+The code may contain errors, security vulnerabilities, or unexpected behavior.
 Use at your own risk for research, learning, or development purposes only.

 Changelog